-MILAN (Reuters) - Italy's state investment firm is taking over one of the country's top power companies to prevent yet another part of Italy Inc from falling into foreign hands.
+MILAN, Oct 7 (Reuters) - Italy's state investment firm is taking over one of the country's top power companies to prevent yet another part of Italy Inc from falling into foreign hands.

 The country's top telephone firm recently became Spanish, and its flag carrier is poised to become French.

-Yet cash-strapped Italy is so desperate to woo foreign funds that center-left Prime Minister Enrico Letta went to New York last month to talk up a new set of tax breaks and other perks for foreign investors.
+Yet cash-strapped Italy is so desperate to woo foreign funds that centre-left Prime Minister Enrico Letta went to New York last month to talk up a new set of tax breaks and other perks for foreign investors.

-Italy has often swung between Anglo-Saxon laissez faire and French-style protectionism and Letta, whose coalition government was almost toppled by his center-right partner Silvio Berlusconi last week, must take a wide range of interests into account.
+Italy has often swung between Anglo-Saxon laissez faire and French-style protectionism and Letta, whose coalition government was almost toppled by his centre-right partner Silvio Berlusconi last week, must take a wide range of interests into account.